BGI-Qingdao/Circle-Map-cpp/README.md

+# update:
+There is a pipeline for calling eccDNA based on this software and singularity, please see [panxiaoguang/Circle-Map-Cpp_Pipeline](https://github.com/panxiaoguang/Circle-Map-Cpp_Pipeline)

 # Circle-Map-cpp
 Circle-Map is a great tool to detect thousands of extrachromosomal circular DNA (eccDNA).
 Thanks to this tool, we can easily get eccDNA from Circle-Seq data!